SEO Interview Questions To Help You Hire An SEO Expert

 Your online presence says a lot about your brand.
 In fact, your position in search represents your position in the market.
 Thus, modern consumers evaluate brands and make decisions by who shows up for what they are looking for.

-You need an SEO expert on your team who recognizes the overarching purpose of your online efforts and is able to quarterback the SEO process across the finish line.
+You need an on your team who recognizes the overarching purpose of your online efforts and is able to quarterback the SEO process across the finish line.
 Not one who falls for spammy short-term results that are generally harmful or unable to work with key stakeholders within your organization.

 Use these SEO interview questions to hire an exceptional and talented SEO expert to help you reach your audience in a cost-effective way.